ChrisFloresM/FrontendQuizzApp/README.md

 ## Main features:
--  Allows user to input:
+-  Allows user to select a frontend related topic
-    - Password Length
-    - Password attributes: include lowercase, include uppercase, include numbers, include symbols (special characters)
 -  Displays:
-    - A randon generated password
-- Error handing for invalid requested attributes
-- A button to copy to clipboard the generated password.
-- Fully responsive for mobile, tablet and desktop
+    - The correct answer for each questions after submitting the selected option

 ## How to use
-1. Select a password length
+1. Select a topic
-2. Choose which attributes must the password contains
+2. Naviage through the topic's questions
-3. Generate the password
+3. Select your answer from the given options
-4. If you are satisfied with the rating, copy the generated password to the clipboard.
+4. Click 'Submit' button.

 ## **Desktop preview:**
 ![Screenshot](./preview/desktop-preview.png)